itsmattch/question-vault/programming/repository/float.md

 ### 💎 Extra Points

-- Understanding of the IEEE 754 standard
+- Understanding of the IEEE 754 standard.
-- Knowledge of binary number representation
+- Knowledge of binary number representation.
-- Familiarity with fixed-point arithmetic
+- Familiarity with fixed-point arithmetic.

 ### 🤓 Explanation